Twitter’s Funniest Catholic Poet Reviews the 2018 Met Gala

 ME: But isn’t Mary kind of a Wonder Woman?
 And didn’t her Golden Lasso give us the only man that ever mattered?

-ME: *does the In the Air Tonight drum break just like I do whenever I see Lily Collins, which isn’t mature but I don’t know how to stop it*
+ME: *Does the In the Air Tonight drum break just like I do whenever I see Lily Collins, which isn’t mature but I don’t know how to stop it*

 MOM: She’s adorable — love the shape of the headdress she’s wearing.
 She has a teardrop of blood.
 Marian statues that cried … real … tears … of … blood.
 (Googles “Mary crying blood.”)
 Marian and accurate.
 A lovely widow’s peak.